lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

     }

     func present(error: ErrorReason) {
-        viewController.show(error: NSLocalizedString(error.rawValue), nil)
+        viewController.show(error: LocalizedString(error.rawValue))
     }
 }
 ```

 ##### Data Capture

-When presenting an Order, the Presenter just sends the data to the ViewController.
+When presenting an Order, the Presenter just send the data to the ViewController.
 The OrderEntryViewModel's `init` converts any data which must be localized or converted to text.

 When the user has not entered one or more mandatory fields, the Presenter prepares the output text describing the issue and then sends it to the ViewController.